Getting a Budget for B2B Content

 Getting a budget for content marketing isn't easy.
-A big reason why is that content may not drive immediate results.
-If your leadership team is forward-looking enough, and has the patience to see the investment out, then content marketing can pay long-term dividends.
+A big reason for this is that content may not drive immediate results.
+If your leadership team is forward-looking enough and has the patience to see the investment out, then content marketing can pay long-term dividends.

 Why Your Projects Aren't Getting Funded